Arkhymadhe/COD-rNA/README.md

 - Logistic Regression
 - Support Vector Machines (SVMs)

+The SVM was the final algorithm selected.

 ### Performance Report
-A considerable test performance improvement was observed, from `~ 89 %` for a `LogisticRegression` Pipeline to `~ 95 %` for an `SVM`.
+A considerable test performance improvement was observed, from `~ 89 %` for a `LogisticRegression` Pipeline to `~ 94 %` for an `SVM` on the test set.
 These performance metrics were obtained for the major classification metrics (accuracy, f1-score, recall, precision, and AUC score), via `macro` averaging.

+Thresholding was carried out for the trained model, and the maximal performance on the `roc-auc` metric (`94.42050894431847 %`) at a threshold of `0.49400000000000005`.

 ### To-Dos
 1. Flesh out this README.